fortinet/fortigate-ansible-deploy/azure/7.4/ha-port1-mgmt-crosszone/README.md

-# Deployment of a FortiGate-VM(BYOL/PAYG)  on the Azure
+# Deployment of a FortiGate-VM(BYOL/PAYG)  on the Azure in two different zones.
 ## Introduction
 ## Introduction
 ## port1 - hamgmt